 The Real Cause of Dental Disease

-Modern dentistry proves that most toothaches are caused by dental caries resulting from tooth decay, plaque and tartar.
-Plaque develops when bacteria build up on the surface of the teeth and irritate the gum tissue and accumulate on the enamel, and cause cavities that may expose the sensitive tooth pulp.
+Modern dentistry proves that most toothaches are caused by dental cavities resulting from tooth decay, plaque and tartar.
+Plaque develops when germs build up on the surface of the teeth, irritating the gum tissue and accumulating on the enamel, and cause cavities that may expose the sensitive tooth pulp.
 Gum disease is also a leading cause of dental disease.
-The ADA states that chronic periodontitis affects almost half of all American adults over 30 years old.
-Poor oral hygiene is the primary cause of gum disease.
+The South African Dental Association states that severe periodontal disease is found in 5-20% of middle-aged adults, although this rate may vary across geographic regions.
+Poor oral hygiene is the primary cause of gum problems.

-If you discover that you have a cavity, you can forget the idea that it was caused by a tooth worm.
-Whatever the cause, the best way to treat dental caries is to have your dentist do a restorative treatment at the earliest possible opportunity.
+If you discover that you have a cavity, you can dismiss the idea that it was caused by a tooth worm.
+Whatever the cause, the best way to treat dental cavities is to have your dentist do a restorative treatment at the earliest possible opportunity.

 These treatments could include

-- Cleaning out the decayed area and filling the tooth with a restoration
+- Cleaning out the cavity area and filling the tooth with a restoration

-- Pulp capping to prevent the dental pulp from dying, after being exposed
+- Pulp capping to prevent the dental pulp from dying after exposure

 - Performing a root canal treatment if the nerve has been exposed and affected